 The three courses listed below are designed for individuals who have access to students and want to earn their endorsement in ASD.
+Each course provides 80 inservice points.

-- Nature, Needs, Assessment and Diagnosis of Autism Spectrum Disorders with Field Experience (80 inservice credits) - Augmentative/Alternative Communication Systems and Assistive/Instructional Technology for Students with Autism Spectrum Disorder with Field Experience (80 inservice credits) - Applied Behavioral Analysis and Positive Behavior Supports for Students with Autism Spectrum Disorders with Field Experience (80 inservice credits)
+- Nature, Needs, Assessment and Diagnosis of Autism Spectrum Disorders with Field Experience - Augmentative/Alternative Communication Systems and Assistive/Instructional Technology for Students with Autism Spectrum Disorder with Field Experience - Applied Behavioral Analysis and Positive Behavior Supports for Students with Autism Spectrum Disorders with Field Experience